Darkside138/DiscordSoundboard/README.md

 ?random

+?url urlToSound (Supports Youtube, Vimeo, and Soundcloud)

 ?remove fileName (must have admin to remove files)

-?entrance userName soundFile (must have modify server permission)
+?entrance userName soundFile (must have modify server permission, Send with blank soundFile to remove.)

-?leave userName soundFile (must have modify server permission)
+?leave userName soundFile (must have modify server permission, Send with blank soundFile to remove.)

 ?userdetails userName

 Commands can be typed in any text channel that the bot has access to or you can send direct messages to the bot.
 Responses will be sent to the requesting user via direct message also.

-PM the bot a wav or mp3 file < 1MB and it will add it to the soundboard.
+PM the bot a wav or mp3 file < 10MB and it will add it to the soundboard.

 ### Playing sounds by text commands
 Type ?list to get a list of sounds file commands the soundboard has available.
 The name of the commands will